Introducing juice to your toddler

-- Introducing juice to your baby’s diet adds flavor, Vitamin C and nutrients.
+- Adding juice to your tot’s diet adds flavor, Vitamin C and nutrients.

-- Only offer 100% juice as your juice choice.
+- Nothing but the best for your little one!
+Only offer 100% juice as your juice choice.

 - Limit juice to 4 fl. oz. a day and never offer it in a bottle.